Fonemine/documentation/cpq_user.md

 The quote tab looks as follows:

 ![Quote Tab in CPQ Quote in SugarCRM](/images/cpq_user_guide_images/ZendeskQuoteTab.png)

+Once the Price Book, and Contract Term attributes are selected, the real work of the CPQ begins with the selection of Product (and Service) Line Items.

 **(d) Approvals Tab** – If your quote requires an approval, Submit for Approval, track Approval Status & History